-UFC 252 will be held Saturday, August 15 at the UFC Apex in Las Vegas.
-If you want to bet on UFC 252 or any other upcoming UFC fight, here’s how you can right here in New Jersey.
+UFC 254 will be held Saturday, Oct.
+24 at the Flash Forum in Abu Dhabi.
+If you want to bet on UFC 254 or any other upcoming UFC fight, here’s how you can right here in New Jersey.

 If you plan to bet on any UFC event with your phone or tablet, DraftKings, FanDuel and BetMGM are your best options.